realityexpander/How_to_program_from_ground_up/Hardware.md

 - We are using this arrangement to represent a logic "state"
     - This is the most basic representation of a "state" in computing
 - Connected or not connected?
 (1 or 0)
-    - But we dont really know it's state until we measure it somehow (like with a voltmeter or a light bulb)
+    - But we don't really know its state until we measure it somehow (like with a voltmeter or a light bulb)
 - Add visual Feedback - Light on or off (1 or 0)
 - Even though the light has in reality many, many different states constantly changing over time, we can still use it to represent a single state at time: Either on or off.
-- In this way we can use the light to represent a "bit" of information, which is the most basic unit of information in computing.
+- In this way, we can use the light to represent a "bit" of information, which is the most basic unit of information in computing.
 ## The Simple Switch
-  - ### BIG IDEA - A switch can be used to represent a logic "state"
+  - ### BIG IDEA — A switch can be used to represent a logic "state"
       - This is the most basic representation of a "state" in computing
       - Easier to manipulate for humans than a bare wire